• Skip to primary navigation

 Another way to understand if the turkey is fully cooked is to be able to twist and pull away the leg bone easily.

-resting the roasted whole turkey before carving
+resting the perfect roast whole turkey recipe - easy method before carving

 Prepare the Gravy